 Advertiser Disclosure: The credit card offers that appear on the website are from companies from which this site receives compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.

-Popular among frequent travelers, the top hotel credit cards offer generous rewards and desirable perks like free internet, free stays and flexible checkout options.
+Popular among frequent travelers, quality hotel credit cards offer generous rewards and desirable perks like free internet, free stays and flexible checkout options.

 But not all hotel credit cards are created equally, so you’ll need to make sure you pick a card that fits your travel needs.

-Here are the three quality hotel credit cards, as chosen by the experts at CreditCards.com.
+Here are two quality hotel credit cards, as chosen by the experts at CreditCards.com.

 |Club Carlson Premier Rewards Visa Signature||$75||10 points per $1 spent at Carlson Rezidor hotels|